iainctduncan/learn-scheme-for-max/part_1.rst

 As far as scoping rules are concerned, variables defined by a let are treated in the body of the let *exactly* the same way as function paramaters are treated in the body of a function.
-Under the hood, they are equivalent.
+Under the hood, they are the same.
 These two are completely equivalent:

 .. code:: scm